larsssmoatsss/spotijudge/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](https://opensource.org/license/mit).

 ---

-**Built with 🎵 by Lars Moats** | *Demonstrating full-stack development, API integration, and creative, fun algorithm design*
+**Built with care by Lars Moats** | *Demonstrating full-stack development, API integration, and creative, fun algorithm design*

 *Connect with me on [LinkedIn](https://www.linkedin.com/in/larsmoats/)*